eschabell/summit-racing-camel-with-jboss-bpm-fuse/README.md

 Racing Camel with BPM and Red Hat JBoss Fuse
 ============================================
-Workshop given at Red Hat Summit 2015:
+Workshop given at Red Hat Summit 2015, now a half day workshop in a can:

 Did you know that you can easily merge your enterprise Apache Camel integration with your business processes?
 Join this lab to see how you can integrate business process management (BPM) with Apache Camel.

-In this lab, you will:
+In this workshop, you will:

   - Create a project containing several BPM processes that integrate seamlessly with JBoss Fuse.